kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

 title = "Setting up ingress-nginx-controller and cert-manager" date = "2023-02-20" description = "Setting up ingress-nginx-controller and cert-manager using DNS-01 challenge with cloudflare.
-We'll be using our pihole deployment for local DNS lookups pointing to our new ingress point." summary = "Setting up ingress-nginx-controller and cert-manager" tags = [
+We'll be using our pihole deployment for local DNS lookups pointing to our new ingress point." summary = "Setting up ingress-nginx-controller and wildcard certificates using cert-manager DNS-01 challenge with cloudflare.
+We'll be using our pihole deployment for local DNS lookups pointing to our new ingress controller." tags = [
     "homelab",
     "ingress-nginx-controller",